To Empower Students as Social Entrepreneurs

 Since 2012, we have been running an annual competition for Ugandan students to travel to Oxford.
 So far, 19 students have travelled on this iniative.

-UniTED also engages with a wider audience of students interested with social enrepreneurship and global citizenship through events.
+UniTED also engages with a wider audience of students interested in social enrepreneurship and global citizenship through events.

 Occassionally we will run our own events, but more often we partner with other organisations to deliver a training session or presentation as part of their wider conference.